BensThoughts/zero-rabbit/README.md

 ***Channels can be deleted*** (in other words closed/cancelled) with rabbit.closeChannel() and rabbit.cancelChannel() (see below).

 **IMPORTANT:** The first argument of ***ALL*** zero-rabbit functions (i.e. rabbit.consume() as below) is ***ALWAYS*** the channel on which to perform the specified action.
 Again if the channel is not already created via the config object or via a function call, a new channel will be created.

-So to avoid channels accumulating or unexpected behavior try to stick with using as few as you possibly can throughout your app and reuse the same channel where appropriate (i.e. use the same channel to publish on as you used to create the exchange and use the same channel to consume on as the one you used to create and bind a queue that it reads from).
+To avoid channels accumulating or unexpected behavior try to stick with using as few as you possibly can throughout your app and reuse the same channel where appropriate (i.e. use the same channel to publish on as you used to create the exchange and use the same channel to consume on as the one you used to create and bind a queue that it reads from).

+If your app only consumes from a single queue you can actually just use one channel for everything (publishing and consuming).

 # Zero Rabbit Msg: